kurjaakoodia/SoundMeterNew/README.md

-# Sound Meter: Noise Pollution Measurement App
+# Noise Pollution Measurement App

 SoundMeter is a user-friendly app that utilizes your device’s microphone to detect and quantify surrounding sound levels.